-- Parents ultimately decide where the child is placed.
+- That parents ultimately decide where the child is placed.
 Though parents must be included in IEP development, the team must take into account what is appropriate for the child.
-If the parents disagree with the placement, there are procedures in place to mediate any conflicts with the school district. - Every child is given the opportunity to start out in the general education classroom.
-However, if the environment does not allow for success, then a more restrictive environment may be deemed appropriate.
+If the parents disagree with the placement, there are procedures in place to mediate any conflicts with the school district. - That your child will remain in the general education environment.
+If a more restrictive environment is deemed most appropriate at this time, the school must return your child, with needed supports, to the general classroom and environments as soon as possible.